-Electricity

-Repair category 2

-Notes There are aspects of the electrical installation which may not satisfy current day needs with there being skirting mounted sockets.
+Electricity Repair category 2 Notes Where seen, there are some mixed age/style aspects evident to the apparatus, including some untidy cabling within the cellar area, PVC consumer units, and some isolated deterioration evident to a socket at first floor level.
+On this basis, a qualified Electrician should provide further advice with regards to all/any necessary upgrading/remedial works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.